lexesv/go-webview-gui/README.md

 # Golang Webview GUI

-A tiny cross-platform webview library for C/C++/Go to build modern cross-platform GUIs.
+A tiny cross-platform webview library for Go to build modern cross-platform GUIs.

 The goal of the project is to create a common HTML5 UI abstraction layer for the most widely used platforms.

-It supports two-way JavaScript bindings (to call JavaScript from C/C++/Go and to call C/C++/Go from JavaScript).
+It supports two-way JavaScript bindings (to call JavaScript from Go and to call Go from JavaScript).

 ## Platform Support